In the world of cosmetic dentistry, veneers have become an increasingly popular solution for those seeking a brighter, more uniform smile.

 Two of the most common types are composite and porcelain, each with unique advantages and drawbacks.

-This blog post will explore the differences between composite veneers and porcelain veneers, delving into their respective procedures, durability, aesthetics, and cost.
+This blog post will explore the differences between composite veneers vs porcelain veneers, delving into their respective procedures, durability, aesthetics, and cost.

 What are Veneers?

 Veneers are thin, custom-made shells designed to cover the front surface of teeth, improving their appearance and providing a more aesthetically pleasing smile.
 They are typically made from either composite resin or porcelain materials, each offering distinct advantages.

 Veneers can address a variety of dental imperfections, such as discoloration, chipping, misalignment, or gaps between teeth.
 They have become popular in cosmetic dentistry due to their ability to significantly enhance one’s smile with minimal tooth reduction.